Troy-Tech/PixelSnake/README.md

-# PixelSnake Handheld game of snake on an 8x8 LED matrix.
+# PixelSnake  Game of snake on an 8x8 LED matrix.